Le Corsaire

 Scene 2.
 At the Grotto

-Conrad dreams of a magical flower garden where he and Medora are happy and carefree.
+Conrad dreams of a magical flower garden, where he and Medora are serenely happy.

 Scene 4.
 At the Grotto

-Awakening from his sweet dream, Conrad realizes that life without Medora is meaningless and vows to find her come what may.
+Upon awakening, Conrad realizes that life without Medora is unthinkable, and vows to find her, whatever the cost might be.

 Act II